eendroroy/amazeing/README.md

 Usage: amazeing --generate

 Options:
-        --path str   Path to the file to dump the maze (existing file will preload the data) --rows usize Number of ROWS in the maze
+        --maze str   Path to the file to dump the maze (existing file will preload the data) --rows usize Number of ROWS in the maze
         --cols usize Number of COLS in the maze
 ```